 IMPORTANT: The only member of a RSO who can request a Pcard, is the Financial Officer.
 They can request a card to be picked up by a different individual, but MUST be the one to submit the request.

-Requests to use a Pcard must be submitted 24 HOURS before the card is needed.
+Requests to use a Pcard must be submitted a minimum of two business days in advance before the card is needed.
 Last minute requests will be considered case by case, but cards may not be available last minute.

 Approved request notification will be sent via email.
-Feel free to follow up with your request by contacting Ben Lamb in the Office of Student Life.
+Feel free to follow up with your request by contacting Ellen Rougeau in the Office of Student Life.

 College Council’s funding rules apply to all Pcard purchases made on behalf of student organizations.
-If you are unsure of CC’s rules, contact the current CC Treasurer, Haley Lescinsky.
+If you are unsure of CC’s rules, contact the current CC Treasurer, Jamie Vaccaro.

 Pcard users will not make purchases for RSO’s without CC’s approval.
 If a Pcard purchase is made without CC’s approval, the Pcard user is personally liable for all expenditures denied by the CC Treasurer.
 When reconciling charges, Pcard users cannot allocate charges to RSO accounts without acquiring the CC Treasurer’s signature.